Scriptor/pharen/readme.markdown

 Are both the same in the end:
 	array(1, 2, 3, 4);
 	array(1, 2, 3, 4);

+#### List ranges
+To quickly make a range of integers, you can use the range syntax built into list literals.
+For example, to quickly make a list containing all integers from 1 to 5 inclusive:
+	[1 ..
+5]
+which becomes
+	array(1, 2, 3, 4, 5);
+You can also specify the step to be used between each integer in a range by having at least 2 elements before the ..:
+	[1 3 ..
+7]
+becomes:
+	array(1, 3, 5, 7);
+Note that with steps, the last element you put in may not be in the final array.
+For example:
+	[1 3 ..
+6]
+will lose the 6 because mathematically, you can't reach it by add 2's to 1:
+	array(1, 3, 5);

 #### Creating dictionaries
 Dictionaries start with `dict`, then are followed by key-value pairs enclosed in parentheses.